 Saturday, March 10, 2018

-Defending The Traditional Dating Of The New Testament Books
+Defending The Traditional Dating Of New Testament Books

--Liberal critics have attempted to cast doubt on the claims of Christianity by insisting that the books of the New Testament were written by pseudonymous authors hundreds of years after traditionally ascribed dates.
+-Liberal critics have attempted to cast doubt on the claims of Christianity by insisting that the books of the New Testament were written by pseudonymous authors decades after traditionally ascribed dates.
 It is claimed that the early church intentionally omitted writings which have now been referred to as lost books of the Bible.
-However, the vast majority of apocryphal Christian literature came long after the apostles were deceased.
-It has been said that the New Testament is so frequently cited by the early Christians that all but eleven verses appear in their writings.
+However, there is still good reason to hold to the conservative position on who wrote which letters of the New Testament and when.
+In addition, it has been noted that the New Testament was so frequently cited by early Christian writers before the Council of Nicaea, that all but eleven verses appear in their writings.

 • Early External Source Verification Of The Letters Of Paul: